How to Document a Bank or Government Impersonation Scam Properly

 Caller ID spoofing is common, so even official looking numbers must be documented.

-Step 5: Write Down What Was Said
+Write Down What Was Said

 Memory fades quickly.